MAD-SG/generative-ai-start-to-surrender/docs/book/chapter3_energy_based_model/sampling.md

 - May fail for ill-conditioned cases; alternative methods like Metropolis-Hastings or MALA can be used.

-- Works under smoothness assumptions of the target distribution $U(x)$ (requires Lipschitz continuous gradients).
+- Works under smoothness assumptions of the target distribution $E(x)$ (requires Lipschitz continuous gradients).

 #### 7. Example Code (Python Code)